ani03sha/microgpt-java/docs/CONCEPTS.md

 ### Learnable gamma in RMSNorm

 Although Karpathy's minimal version omits $\gamma$, we keep it.
-It starts at $1.0$ (identity) and only changes if the optimizer finds a better value — in the worst case it's a no-op, in the best case it adds useful expressiveness.
+It starts at $1.0$ (identity) and only changes if the optimizer finds a better value.
+In the worst case it's a no-op, in the best case it adds useful expressiveness.

 ### Pre-Norm vs Post-Norm